This is a practical implementation guide. For theory and concepts, see:

 Step 4: Create Pre-Commit Hook

-Note: If you ran npx husky init in Step 1, it already created .husky/pre-commit with npm test inside.
-You need to replace that content.
+If npx husky init created .husky/pre-commit with npm test, replace that content.

 Edit the File Directly (Recommended)